2016 LSU Tigers football team

 The 2016 LSU Tigers football team represented Louisiana State University in the 2016 NCAA Division I FBS football season.
 The Tigers play their home games at Tiger Stadium in Baton Rouge, Louisiana, and compete in the Western Division of the Southeastern Conference (SEC).
-They were led by 12th year head coach Les Miles for the first four games of the year.
-Miles was fired on September 25, along with offensive coordinator Cam Cameron.
-Miles was replaced by interim head coach Ed Orgeron, who was later promoted to head coach on November 26, 2016.
 They finished the season 8–4, 5–3 in SEC play to finish in a tie for second place in the Western Division.
 They were invited to the Citrus Bowl where they defeated Louisville.

+The Tigers were led by 12th year head coach Les Miles for the first four games of the year.
+Miles was fired on September 25, along with offensive coordinator Cam Cameron.
+Defensive line coach Ed Orgeron was named interim head coach, who was later promoted to full-time head coach on November 26.

 Schedule

 ^{}The October 8 game between LSU and Florida was postponed in advance of the arrival of Hurricane Matthew.
 The game was eventually rescheduled for November 19 at Tiger Stadium, replacing the previously scheduled game against South Alabama.